rebeccasc/IfcTestFiles/README.md

 # IfcTestFiles
-Place to collect ifc test files for development of [BIMtoOSM](https://github.com/rebeccasc/BIMtoOSM) parser.
+Place to collect ifc test files for development.
+Includes test files for `ifc2X3` and `ifc4`.

-## Notes
+## Licenses

-File extension meaning
-* `BC`: File includes Block Comments
-* `BL`: File includes Blank Lines
+Different licences apply to different files.
+Check README placed in the folders.